AlexandreMaestroni/AlexandreMaestroni.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Hello and welcome to my blog.
+I am starting this blog while following the ELEC4630 Image processing and computer vision course under the supervision of Brian Lovell, Professor at the University of Queensland.
+Therefore at the start I will talk about what I learn while watching the fast.ai course and doing the assignement.

 ![Image of fast.ai logo](images/logo.png)

 ## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.